styiannis/best-fit-strip-pack/README.md

 # Best-Fit Strip Pack

-A TypeScript implementation of the online Best-Fit algorithm for the 2D rectangular strip packing problem.
-Based on the 2009 paper ["The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio"](#todo) by Y. Zhang, A. S. K. Mok, and L. Zhang.
+A TypeScript implementation of the Best-Fit algorithm for the 2D rectangular [strip packing problem](#references).
+The strip packing problem involves packing rectangles of varying dimensions into a strip of fixed width and infinite height, minimizing the total height used.

-Implements the **Best-fit decreasing height (BFDH)** heuristic, which processes rectangles by non-increasing height and places each rectangle in the position that minimizes the increase to overall strip height.
+This library implements the **Best-Fit Decreasing Height (BFDH)** heuristic, which places each rectangle in the position that minimizes the increase to the overall strip height.
+The algorithm processes rectangles sequentially without any pre-sorting or post-processing, making it suitable for online scenarios.

+Based on the paper "_[The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio](#references)_" by Shinji Imahori and Mutsunori Yagiura.

 ## Features

-- **BFDH Algorithm:** Implements Best-fit decreasing height heuristic for optimal space utilization
-- **Online Processing:** Processes rectangles one by one in the order they are provided
-- **Best-Fit Heuristic:** Places each rectangle in the position that minimizes the increase to overall strip height
+- **Best-Fit Decreasing Height (BFDH)**: Implements the BFDH heuristic that places each rectangle in the position that minimizes the increase to overall strip height
+- **Online Processing**: Processes rectangles strictly in insertion order without any pre-sorting or post-processing
-- **Rotation Support:** Optional variant that considers rectangle rotation for better space utilization
+- **Rotation Support**: Optional variant that automatically considers both rectangle orientations for better space utilization
-- **Type Safe:** Full TypeScript support with complete type definitions
-- **Real-time Metrics:** Track packed dimensions at any point during insertion
-- **Efficient Architecture:** Optimized data structure usage for high performance
+- **Proven Efficiency**: Utilizes optimized data structures (linked lists and min-heaps) for high-performance operations

 ## Installation